Digital Technologies @ Kew

 We have allocated significant resources to ensure access to high quality digital technologies at Kew Primary Sschool.
 All students at Kew Primary have access to a range of digital technologies, including laptops and iPads.
 Every class in Prep has a bank of class iPads to use and we have recently purchased more iPads in the Year 1 and 2 area, to ensure a ratio of 1 iPad for every two students.
 Students in Year 3-6 have a 1:1 iPad program.
 There are also banks of laptops in the Junior, Middle and Senior School areas, and every learning space is equipped with either a projector screen, interactive screen or large screen TV, all of which are connected to Apple Boxes.
 Our specialists also utilize technology during their lessons where and when appropriate.

 We are very mindful of cyber safety and have recently become an eSmart accredited school.
 We constantly teach our students to usie all forms of digital technology in a responsible and safe manner.

-During school hours students from Year 3 to 6 use iPads in the classroom. iPads and other tablet devices foster 21st century learning skills such as collaboration, digital literacy, inquiry and creativity.
-We believe iPads are the tool to make learning engaging, relevant to the students and are an integral part of preparing our students for the future.
+Digital technologies foster 21st century learning skills such as collaboration, digital literacy, inquiry and creativity.
+We believe technology can make learning engaging and relevant to the students and are an integral part of preparing our students for the future.